Dave MacKenzie (politician): Career

+The by-election to replace him in parliament is scheduled for June 19, 2023.
+Citing concerns with the Conservative nomination process, MacKenzie endorsed Liberal candidate David Hilderley.

 Electoral record

 Note: Conservative vote is compared to the total of the Canadian Alliance vote and Progressive Conservative vote in 2000 election.

 Note: Canadian Alliance vote is compared to the Reform vote in 1997 election.